 When you install sound systems for nightclubs, there are only two things on the mind of the owner of the club and the installer:

 Sound systems for nightclubs can be notoriously expensive, due to the sheer level of SPL that is required, especially in the bass end.
-In theory, to move a lot of air in the bass speaker, a lot of power and headroom is required, which will allow for less distortion in the system.
+In theory, to move a lot of air in the bass speaker, a lot of power and headroom is required, which will allow for less distortion in the club sound system.
 Transient spikes in the waveform need to be amplified and not clipped by the amplifier, to give a pure level at the speaker.

 Over the last decade, with the continual development of D-class switch-mode amplifiers, the price per watt of power has dramatically decreased.
 Normal levels 20 years ago was about £1 per watt.
 Now, the Powersoft K20, as an example, delivers 18,000 watts into 2Ω.
-The noticeable difference is one of the reasons why the sound is so good these days in modern nightclub sound systems.
+The noticeable difference is one of the reasons why the sound is so good these days in modern nightclub live sound systems.
 Investors and club owners can afford the best.

-All this technical information is important to understand and implement, allowing a nightclub to have the best sound available and naturally attracting clients to visit the club.
+All this technical information is important to understand and implement, allowing a nightclub to have the best live sound available and naturally attracting clients to visit the club.
 Once the owner understands what is involved, he will be able to appreciate why a larger price tag must follow.